Wafi-wahid/ecommerce-web/README.md

-# Welcome to your Vite app 👋
+# Welcome to your E-Commerce app using React & Typescript 👋

 ## Get started